 - Add the chick peas and agave and simmer on low for about 10 minutes stirring occasionally.

-- To finish, add the lemon juice and parsley and serve over quinoa topped with chopped walnuts.
+- To finish, stir in the lemon juice and parsley and serve over quinoa topped with chopped walnuts.

 Leave a Comment & Rate this Recipe